POLYVIEW-3D Tutorial

 Part 6.
 Image settings

-The next group of options that we discuss deals with image rendering, including the program (RasMol vs. PyMol) that is used to generate the requested picture, and the type of request, i.e., the choice between a single static image or an animation.
-Here, one can specify the image size, its background color and zoom of the structure view.
-We also describe here the preview option, which allows one to quickly refine image settings, without the often time consuming rendering of high quality pictures.
+The following group of options deals with the image rendering, including the program (RasMol vs. PyMol) employed to generate the requested image, and the type of request, such as static image or animation.
+Additionally, one can specify the image size, background color, and zoom of the structure view.
+We also describe here the Preview option, which allows one to quickly refine image settings, before requesting some time-consuming renderings, such as animations.

 Type of request

-Type of request option defines the overall type of image to be generated.
-Single slides represent a snapshot of the structure.
-Images are initially generated in the PNG format, and can be automatically converted to the TIFF format with a pre-specified DPI resolution.
+The Type of request option defines the type of image to be generated.
+Single slides represent a snapshot of the structure at a given projection.
+Static images are initially generated in the PNG format, and can be automatically converted to the TIFF format with a pre-specified DPI resolution.
 On the other hand, the animated images are produced in the GIF format of a size specified in the General image settings section.
 Each submission to the POLYVIEW-3D server opens a separate window for further processing of the resulting images.

-Animated pictures are accompanied by static slides that were used as frames for the animation.
-These slides are available for downloading both in PNG and TIFF formats of fixed size (the maximum available size is 1000x1000 pixels).
-Obviously, due to the nature of multi-frame animations, time required to produce animations is significantly longer than for single slide requests.
-The file size and time needed to generate all frames for animation depends on angle increment, rotation angle span and the number of axes to be used for rotation (see Animation settings for details).
-Below, we demonstrate some options for static slide rendering and animation requests with the rocking effect, using the same protein as in ligands rendering section (PDB id 1n9l).
+Animated pictures are accompanied with static slides that were used as frames for the animation.
+These slides are available for download both in PNG and TIFF formats of fixed size (the maximum available size is 1000x1000 pixels).
+Obviously, due to the nature of multi-frame animations, time required to produce animations is significantly longer than for the single slide requests.
+The file size and time needed to generate all frames for animation depends on the angle increment, range of the rotation angle, and the number of axes to be used for rotation (see Animation settings for details).
+Below, we demonstrate some options for the static slide rendering and animation requests with the rocking effect, using the same protein as in ligands rendering section (PDB id 1n9l).

 Single slide request